 One of the things we see in established markets is a barrier to entry.
 The existing players are often in an equilibrium and vying to get an edge over one another.
 When we come in we can usually help a 3rd or 4th player get to position 1 or 2 with better ads, better budget allocation and a very active management.
 When the whole market drops spend and CPC’s move around, there are likely to be some great opportunities for those with their eyes open.

 Micro Business.
 If you’re a small or micro business and this will cost you real money then consider registering for GST.
-You don’t have to have a turnover at or above the $75k threshold, $150k for non-profit organisations (source ATO).
+You don’t have to have a turnover at or above the $75k threshold, $150k for non-profit organizations (source ATO).
 You will then be able to claim back to 10% you pay in GST, your accountant can help.

 And... if you meet a competitor at a conference or networking event, shhh, don’t say anything.
 They might be in the “asleep at the wheel” group and you could eat their lunch.